Best Kodi Alternatives

 Mobdro is the best free application for Live TV on Android.
 Offering thousands of channels, there isn’t much that Mobdro doesn’t cover.

-Whether you want to watch news in your home country, live Sports, Spanish or any other foreign language TV.
+Whether you want to watch the news in your home country, live Sports, Spanish, or any other foreign language TV.
 Mobdro has it all.

 You can even pay $2.99 a year and download content to watch offline later.
 Considering the number of channels they offer, the application is easy to navigate, and you can browse, search by category or by country.

 You also get a handy Live Event Calendar so you can follow and tune in to the Live Events that you want to watch.

 Most channels can also be found in HD Stability is great and depending on your internet the buffering times and connections speeds are pretty good.
 You can either download Mobdro as a stand-alone application or use it through Kodi.

 You might just use Kodi so you can watch TV from home, live sports TV, or just foreign channels that you can’t find elsewhere.

 Hands-down Premium IPTV services will always provide much better quality for viewers than any free Android application or media server.
 You get what you pay for.

 We’ve selected providers who have their own streams and data centers, rather than resellers who are just piggy-backing off other services streams.

 You can find an extensive list of IPTV providers and features here.